The ChatGPT tricks that actually save hours every week

 This one's specifically for anyone who attends a lot of presentations, webinars, or training sessions – basically anyone in the corporate world.

-I used to sit through hour-long presentations, take scattered notes, and then... do nothing with them.
-The information would just disappear into the void of my notebook.
+Most people sit through hour-long presentations, take scattered notes, and then... do nothing with them.
+The information just disappears into the void of a notebook.

 Now?
-I turn every presentation into multiple pieces of useful content.
+Every presentation becomes multiple pieces of useful content.

-Here's my process: As soon as I get my hands on the slide deck (or even just good notes), I feed it to ChatGPT with specific requests.
+Here's the process: As soon as the slide deck arrives (or even just good notes), feed it to ChatGPT with specific requests.
 Not just "summarize this," but tactical asks like:

 "Create a 10-question quiz based on these slides, with multiple choice answers and explanations for each correct answer."

-"Turn this into a step-by-step action plan I can actually follow."
+"Turn this into a step-by-step action plan that can actually be followed."

 "Extract the 5 most actionable insights and format them as LinkedIn posts."

-The quiz one is particularly powerful if you're trying to retain information or teach it to others.
+The quiz one is particularly powerful for retaining information or teaching it to others.
 There's something about seeing content reformatted as questions that makes the key points stick way better.

-I've used this approach to turn boring compliance training into actually useful reference materials, and to transform client presentations into content I can share with my team.
+This approach turns boring compliance training into actually useful reference materials, and transforms client presentations into content for team sharing.

-The hiring manager flip that perfects your resume
+What is the hiring manager flip that perfects your resume?

-This technique is gold if you're job hunting or helping someone else with their career stuff.
+This technique is gold for job hunting or helping someone else with their career stuff.

 Most people ask ChatGPT to "improve my resume for this job description" and call it a day.
 That's fine, but it's only half the equation.

 The magic happens when you flip the script.
-After ChatGPT helps optimize your resume, you follow up with: "Now act as a hiring manager for this role.
+After ChatGPT helps optimize a resume, follow up with: "Now act as a hiring manager for this role.
 You're incredibly busy and only have 60 seconds to scan this resume.
 What are your immediate red flags or concerns?"

 This is where things get real.
 ChatGPT will suddenly point out stuff like: